 It’s incredibly difficult to watch someone you care about fall victim to alcohol addiction.
 Without proper treatment for alcohol abuse or dependence, overtime addicts may suffer severe consequences.
 Addicts will often lose their jobs, hurt relationships by lying and stealing, and become unpleasant to be around.

 Additionally, loved ones can never lose track of the potential they see in an addict.
-While it’s true a person can’t get better unless they have a willingness to do so, they often find the strength to believe by looking at themselves through the eyes of the people who love them.
+While it’s true a person can’t get better unless they are willing to do so, they often find the strength to believe by looking at themselves through the eyes of the people who love them.
 The support from those closest to an addict is paramount to the recovery process.

-As frustrating as it can be, relapse can often be a part of the recovery process.
+Treatment for alcohol addiction has advanced over the years and continues to improve.
+However, as frustrating as it can be, relapse can often be a part of the recovery process.
 Watching a loved one fall back into familiar patterns is indeed disheartening.
 However, those who go through a relapse have also proven that they do have the strength to stop.
 It’s in times of relapse that they need loved ones more than ever.

 While you shouldn’t abandon someone with alcohol addiction, you need to be honest with yourself.
 No matter how badly you’re willing to help someone get better, you ought to seek help for yourself as well.
 There are some occasions where leaving your loved one behind might be life-saving for yourself.